 A key risk for The Star's operations is The Star's ability to engage with key stakeholders proactively and fairly.
 The recent regulatory investigations and negative publicity in relation to The Star may have an adverse impact on The Star's relationships with key stakeholders, including governments, regulators, shareholders, customers, joint venture partners, lenders, suppliers and employees.
-Any deterioration of The Star's relationships with key stakeholders may have an adverse impact on The Star.
+Any deterioration of The Star's relationships with key stakeholders may have an adverse impact on The Star Group's operations, reputation and financial performance and position.